sergigon/time_weather_skill/README.md

 #### extra_info
 List of extra info that can be useful for the code or for documentation purposes.

++ limit_forecast_days: Limit of forecast days of the source.
++ limit_calls: Limit calls.

 In the first column specify the keys, and in the next column write the corresponding values.

 ## ROS API